KxSystems/docs/docs/basics/ipc.md

 ```

 !!! note
-    ticker plants, and other high-volume message sources such as feed handlers, will most likely be inserting data via .z.ps.
-To cater for such high volumes, the handles of those processes should be used to avoid the overhead of these validation checks.
-That is, feeds and tickerplants could be viewed as trusted processes
+    Ticker plants and other high-volume message sources, such as feed handlers, generally insert data using `.z.ps`.
+To manage such high volumes, the handles of those processes should be used to avoid the overhead of these validation checks.
+That is, feeds and tickerplants could be viewed as trusted processes.

 :fontawesome-regular-map:
 [Permissions with kdb+](../wp/permissions/index.md "White paper")